System Design Space

 Apple Silicon transition

-Video is useful as a narrative map, but architectural conclusions need to be tied to primary sources and dates, especially in controversial historical forks.
+The video works well as a map of decisions and forks, but architectural conclusions still need to be tied back to primary sources and real dates, especially in disputed historical episodes.

-A practical approach: first check the facts, then transfer the lesson to your platform strategy.
+A practical rule is simple: check the facts first, then carry the lesson into platform strategy.

 Source